Canadian content: Talk radio and American syndicated programming

+Spoken word programming that is imported from the United States tends to be aired in off-peak hours and pertain to either general interest content or sports radio.
+The most popular American conservative talk radio programs have never been carried in Canada, mostly because of return on investment: the shows traditionally charge high rights fees but have substantially less resonance or relevance to Canadian audiences.

 American shows that combine talk and music, such as Blair Garner, Elvis Duran, Delilah and John Tesh, usually have special playlists for airing in Canada to assist in meeting Canadian content requirements.
-Because of the different requirements, American syndicated oldies programs are widely popular in Canada, such as American Gold, Wolfman Jack, and M. G. Kelly's American Hit List.
-These shows usually do not substitute Canadian songs, due in part to a fairly large library of Canadian musicians already in rotation in the format (such as The Guess Who, Gordon Lightfoot, Paul Anka, Terry Jacks or R. Dean Taylor).
-In other formats, an American syndicated program sometimes is supplemented with an all-Canadian program; for instance, CKMX will broadcast Country Countdown USA and America's Grand Ole Opry Weekend along with the Canadian syndicated programs Canadian Country Spotlight and Hugh McLennan's Spirit of the West, the last of which is also carried by several U.S. stations.
+Because of the different requirements, American syndicated oldies programs were widely popular in Canada, since those shows usually did need to not substitute Canadian songs, due in part to a fairly large library of Canadian musicians already in rotation in the format and the format had looser standards.
+In other formats, an American syndicated program sometimes is supplemented with an all-Canadian program; for instance, CKMX, during its country era, broadcast Country Countdown USA and America's Grand Ole Opry Weekend along with the Canadian syndicated programs Canadian Country Spotlight and Hugh McLennan's Spirit of the West, the last of which is also carried by several U.S. stations.
 American syndicated series are usually played in "off peak" and weekend hours.

 A notable exception to the majority-Canadian spoken word programming came in 2012 when Astral Media introduced CKSL and CHAM, two stations in southern Ontario, as full-time affiliates of 24/7 Comedy Radio, a service of the U.S.-based Cumulus Media Networks.
-CHAM meets its studio requirement by maintaining a locally based interstitial host.
+CHAM met its studio requirement by maintaining a locally based interstitial host.